 Because love is always a good place to start a new beginning.

 Friends of The Hands Free Revolution, I am so grateful for your on-going encouragement to keep writing and sharing my difficult truths.
-I am touched that many of you are giving the Hands Free bracelets, vintage t-shirts, and letterpress pledges as holiday gifts so everyone you love can Live Hands Free in 2014 too!
-THANK YOU!
+I am touched that many of you are using the Hands Free bracelets, vintage t-shirts, and letterpress pledges as tangible reminders of how you want to live.
+Today (Dec 20, 2015) please enjoy FREE domestic shipping and discounted international shipping with the code: STOCKING in the HANDS FREE Shop.
+The ONLY LOVE TODAY bracelet is a beautiful reminder to choose love for yourself & your loved ones.
+It comes in leather & non-leather options and in a variety of colors.

 *Update: I have received hundreds of messages from people who want to respond more peacefully and more positively to their children and loved ones.
 As I read the heartfelt and often painful stories offered to me, I desperately wanted to provide people with some concrete ideas to promote change.
 I reached out to Andrea Nair, a brilliant author who specializes in the connection between parents and children.
 Andrea immediately wrote a post that describes a practical and powerful strategy that we can all start implementing today, right now.
 I am grateful to everyone who has expressed their desire to chose a more peaceful response.
 There is hope.
 Here is a way to begin: Seven Steps to Being Less Harsh on Our Kids.